DHTMLX/gantt-docs/data/desktop/working_calendars.md

 });
 ~~~

-- use the api/gantt_resource_calendars_config.md configuration option to bind calendars to a task property.
+- use the api/gantt_resource_calendars_config.md configuration option to group calendars into one object.
-In the example below we create a "user" property and assign calendars to different users:
+In the example below we add a "user" object and bind calendars to different users inside it:

 ~~~js
 gantt.config.resource_calendars = {